We have been known to say that commercial general liability insurance covers two primary things: property damage and bodily injury.

 The Rub

-Like most good things, defamation insurance won't cover any and all claims; every defamation insurance policy excludes intentional or malicious acts, which means you cannot intentionally slander someone and expect insurance to cover it.
+Keep in mind that defamation insurance won't cover any and all claims.
+Every defamation insurance policy excludes intentional or malicious acts, which means you cannot intentionally slander someone and expect insurance to cover it.
 The intention of insurance is to cover unintentional accidents and situations that arise while running a business.

 Summary